jspyeatt/spring-tutorial/README.md

 . websocket - Scopes a single bean definition to the lifecycle of a WebSocket.
 Only valid in the context of a web-aware Spring applicationContext.

+# Spring Bean Lifecycle

+At times, beans need to perform certain initialization before they are ready for use.
+For example: open a file, allocate memory, initializing database or network connection.

+Beans also need to make certain corresponding destruction tasks are invoked before the beans are removed from the container.

+`initMethod` and `destroyMethod` lifecycle callback methods help us achieve this.

+## @PostConstructor and @PreDestroy

+Can be used instead of initMethod and destroyMethod.
+Seems to be a bit better option because the bean knows what it needs.

+## BeanPostProcessor

+Allows bea processing before and after the initialization callback.

+It processes all beans in the Spring IoC container

+Used to validate bean properties, alter bean properties on certain conditions or apply certain tasks to beans in the container.

+Has two methods: `postProcessBeforeInitalization()` and `post ProcessAfterInitialization()`.

+If you use a BeanPostProcessor the order of things will be as follows:

+. postProcessBeforeInitialization is called
+. the bean's constructor is call
+. the bean's PostConstructor method is called, if one is defined.
+. postProcessAfterInitialization is called.

+## Misc

+Needed the `implementation ("javax.annotation:javax.annotation-api:1.3.2")` for FileMaker PostConstruct and PreDestroy annotations.